mitchness/DoorDilemma/README.md

                   LARRY
          No, look.
 If the door closes... naturally... by the time she gets to the door — well then I’m in the clear.

+         It’s all math.
+         You account for distance, walking speed, athleticism.

+                   RECEPTIONIST
+         I'm athletic.
+I go to Pilattes.

+                  LARRY
+         Ehhh.

          But the door was one of those slow-shutters.

                 DENTIST